 How do you write the music?

 Very, very slowly!!
 Between October 2013 and February 2014 I wrote all the lyrics.
 This was all I was able to do at the time.
 I couldn't do much else.
 I had double vision at the time so I would write a few words with one eye closed, then open that eye and close the other one and write a few more words.
 After 5 minutes I would be exhausted.
 When writing the words, I would hear the music in my head.
 I physically started writing the music about a year after my brain attack (June 2014) simply because I was now able to do so!
 When writing the music, I focus first on the melody and basic tempo and rhythm.
 That eventually leads to sketching out the arrangement, song structure, etc.

 Once that is done, I start 'colouring in'. ('Guest' musicians will add their parts after this).
 I equate it to doing a jigsaw.
 You start off with the corners, then the edges.
 You sort all the other pieces into common colours and then piece them together.
-For me, due to my 'limitations', it's an iterative process and takes a lot of time, particularly as I have to work in short chunks of time (30 or 40 minutes, maybe) due to my post-stroke fatigue.
+For me, due to my 'limitations', it's an iterative process and takes a lot of time, particularly as I have to work in short chunks of time (30 or 40 minutes, maybe) due to my neuro fatigue.
 If it's bad, I may only be capable of doing an hour or so per week.
 So, it's an extremely protracted process.
 I often feel like giving up!
-For me, it is very, very hard work but also very enjoyable.
+For me, it is very, very hard work but also very enjoyable and rewarding - ultimately!

 If I purchase Eruption, where does my money go?

-I am funding everything apart from the cost of mastering, printing, manufacturing, artwork, etc, so all profits will go to Different Strokes.
+I am funding everything apart from the cost of mastering, printing, manufacturing, artwork, etc, so all profits from the project will go to Different Strokes.
 I am very keen to try to support the young who survive brain attacks.
 Babies can suffer strokes.
 Even in the womb!
 As an example, when I was in hospital I met a 17 year old young man who had suffered a stroke. he will need lifelong care and support.

 Hopefully, a young brain attack survivor can rebuild their life, but they will need a huge amount of personal courage and determination PLUS a great deal of support, for a very long time.
 It is unbelievably tough to do this recovery stuff on your own.